GAMS-dev/gamspy/docs/user/basics/model.rst

 Solving Locally
 ---------------

-Models are solved locally (on your machine) by default.
+By default, models are solved locally (on your machine).

 Solving with GAMS Engine
 ------------------------